 Most often, pectoralis minor originates on the 3rd, 4th, and 5th rib.
 It inserts on the medial portion of the coracoid process.
 More common anomalies include origins on the 2nd and 6th rib. as well as insertions that extend to the greater tubercle of the humerus.

 It contributes to TOS in several ways.
-First, it depresses the scapula, to the point of pulling the coracoid process onto the ribs.
-Secondly, it can apply pressure on the costocoracoid membrane, which covers and protects the neurovascular bundle as it passes under the clavicle to the axilla.
+First, it depresses the scapula, pulling the coracoid process onto the ribs.
+Second, it can apply pressure on the costocoracoid membrane, which covers and protects the neurovascular bundle as it passes under the clavicle to the axilla.

 The pectoralis minor trigger points refer to the chest, shoulder, forearm, and all the way down the medial border of the upper extremity.
 This post has more about pectoralis minor, its trigger point patterns, self-care, massage notes, and more.